10 Powerful Advanced HIIT Techniques for Explosive Athletic Performance: A Comprehensive Guide

 1. Tabata Protocol: The Ultimate HIIT Challenge

-To implement the Tabata Protocol effectively:
+To put the Tabata Protocol into practice effectively:

 2. Perform the exercise at maximum intensity for 20 seconds.